• Play the sound file

 Their main argument, though, is that there were a lot of workers in the pre-2008 economy whose productivity didn't really justify the cost of employing them.
 Business was good, so employers held on to them from inertia or reluctance to fire people.
 Then came the recession and they had to fire them.
 To judge from those improving numbers on output and corporate profits, though, both manufacturing and service, business is doing just fine without them.

-06 — 2012 field (cont.)
-Listeners are grumbling that in my round-up of the 2012 presidential field last week I missed some Republican probables.
-Never let it be said that Radio Derb didn't give fair exposure to likely presidential candidates, so here's a couple more.
+06 — The 2012 field (cont.)
+Listeners are grumbling that in my round-up of the 2012 Presidential field last week I missed some Republican probables.
+Never let it be said that Radio Derb didn't give fair exposure to likely Presidential candidates, so here's a couple more.

 Number one: Gary Johnson, who served two terms as Governor of New Mexico, 1995 to 2003.
 Governor Johnson was a businessman for 25 years before going into politics.
 A tax-cutter and a Ron Paul libertarian, Johnson went up to New Hampshire this week to plant a marker, and gave an interview to the Concord Monitor, from which the following quotes.